 A gluten-free lifestyle does not mean you have to miss out on classic recipes like chicken and dumplings.
 In fact, you won’t even be able to tell this recipe is gluten-free.
 It’s the perfect comfort food that tastes just like the real deal.

-This recipe is made with Pamela’s baking mix or King Arthur GF flour for perfectly light and fluffy dumplings.
+This recipe is made with King Arthur GF flour for perfectly light and fluffy dumplings.
 You don’t have to worry about fancy GF flours or complicated ingredients with these easy mixes.
 Find them at your local grocery store on your next shopping trip.

 I love serving these dumplings with instant pot chicken noodle soup, but you can also get creative and pair with egg rolls, pot stickers, or this cream of chicken soup.
 All of which are gluten-free!